Configuration options for retrieving sensitive data samples with Macie - Amazon Macie

 Amazon S3 supports multiple encryption options for S3 objects.
 For most of these options, no additional resources or permissions are required for an IAM user or role to decrypt and retrieve sensitive data samples from an affected object.
 This is the case for an object that's encrypted using server-side encryption with an Amazon S3 managed key or an AWS managed AWS KMS key.

 However, if an S3 object is encrypted with a customer managed AWS KMS key, additional permissions are required to decrypt and retrieve sensitive data samples from the object.
 More specifically, the key policy for the KMS key must allow the IAM user or role to perform the kms:Decrypt action.
-Otherwise, an error occurs and Macie doesn't retrieve any samples from the object.
-To learn how to provide this access for an IAM user, see Authentication and access control for AWS KMS in the AWS Key Management Service Developer Guide.
+Otherwise, an error occurs and Amazon Macie doesn't retrieve any samples from the object.
+To learn how to provide this access for an IAM user, see KMS key access and permissions in the AWS Key Management Service Developer Guide.

 How to provide this access for an IAM role depends on whether the account that owns the AWS KMS key also owns the role: